 Do Not Allow The Need to be Perfect to Slowly Burden Your Life

-The need to be perfect is an illusion and will lead to certain failures.
-Trust me, the people who know and love you know you are not perfect.
-Perfection is not needed to be accepted by good friends and family.
-Just ask them and they will tell you that.
+The need to be perfect is an illusion that will lead to inevitable failures.
+Trust me, the people who know and love you know you are not ideal.
+Good friends and family do not need to accept perfection.
+Just ask them, and they will tell you.

 You don’t need to be perfect to be accepted.
-Actually, if you were perfect your life would be a living hell.
-In this post, I will explore why many of us feel the need to be perfect, why it is always destructive and some strategies for letting go of that need and enjoying life more.
+If you were perfect, your life would be a living hell.
+In this post, I will explore why many of us feel the need to be perfect, why it is always destructive, and some strategies for letting go of that need and enjoying life more.

-If you were perfect you would be pursued and hounded by many people, groups, and organizations.
+If perfect, you would be pursued and hounded by many people, groups, and organizations.
 You would be even more popular than Kim Kardashian West.
 LOL.

-At best you would end up as a government science experiment.
-Lock in a cage being poked and prodded to divulge your secrets.
+At best, you would end up as a government science experiment, locked in a cage and poked and prodded to divulge your secrets.

-Jesus was close to perfect as any man that ever lived and look what happened to him.
-Harboring the need to be perfect can be a destructive force in your life, almost as much as being perfect.
+Jesus was as close to perfect as any man who had ever lived and looked at what had happened to him.
+The need to be perfect can be a destructive force in one’s life, almost as much as being ideal.

-We all are perfectly imperfect by design.
+We are all perfectly imperfect by design.
 Human diversity is our strength.
-Avoid putting impossible demands on yourself at work, at home, and in personal relationships.
+Avoid making impossible demands on yourself at work, home, and personal relationships.

 The need to be perfect usually ends in disappointment, stress, and unneeded suffering.

-The unyielding demand for the need to be perfect some people place upon themselves usually spills over to other aspects of life.
-For example, when you place those same unreasonable demands on family and friends it destroys relationships.
-People begin to not like being around you.
+Some people’s unyielding demand for perfection usually spills over to other aspects of life.
+For example, placing those same unreasonable demands on family and friends destroys relationships.
+People begin to dislike being around you.

 People Hate to See Human Perfection Coming

-They even begin to hate to see you coming.
-You only see them if they don’t see you’re coming first.
+They even begin to hate seeing you coming.
+You only see them if they don’t see you coming first.
 LOL.
-Installing the need to be perfect in children can yield the most devastating negative effects.
+Instilling the need to be perfect in children can yield the most devastating adverse effects.

-We have all seen this behavior in action and felt powerless to do anything about it.
+We have all seen this behavior and felt powerless to do anything.
 We all know nothing is perfect.
 Dhu!
 So why do people falsely pursue it?
 Many feel the need to be perfect to be accepted.
-They feel that if they are perfect they will be in control.
+They think that if they are perfect, they will be in control.

-In our society perfection is associated with high-level accomplishment. people believe that comes with an automatic sense of admiration, security, and predictability.
-The need to be perfect acts as a safeguard against the pain, frustration, disappointment, heartache, e, and irritations of our day-to-day lives.
+In our society, perfection is associated with high-level accomplishment.
+People believe perfection comes with an automatic sense of admiration, security, and predictability.
+The need to be perfect acts as a safeguard against the pain, frustration, disappointment, heartache, and irritations of our day-to-day lives.

-For instance, when the need to be perfect is allowed to prevail unchecked it will certainly lead to destructive self-judgment, self-abuse, and regret.
+For instance, when the need to be perfect is allowed to prevail unchecked, it will lead to destructive self-judgment, self-abuse, and regret.
 There is no other possible result.

 Perfection is impossible and imperfect.